prmanna/tech-book/content/docs/SystemDesign-Tips/_index.md

 The policy by which values get evicted or removed from a cache.
 Popular cache eviction policies include LRU (least-recently used), FIFO (first in first out), and LFU (least-frequently used).

 5. **Content Delivery Network**
 A CDN is a third-party service that acts like a cache for your servers.
 Sometimes, web applications can be slow for users in a particular region if your servers are located only in another region.
 A CDN has servers all around the world, meaning that the latency to a CDN's servers will almost always be far better than the latency to your servers.
 A CDN's servers are often referred to as PoPs (Points of Presence).
-Two of the most popular CDNs are Cloudflare and Google Claud CDN.
+Two of the most popular CDNs are **Cloudflare** and **Google Claud CDN**.

+### Proxies
+1. **Forward Proxy**
+A server that sits between a client and servers and acts on behalf of the client, typically used to mask the client's identity (IP address), Note that forward proxies are often referred to as just proxies.

+2. **Reverse Proxy**
+A server that sits between clients and servers and acts on behalf of the servers, typically used for logging, load balancing, or caching. | nginx @ Pronounced "engine X°--not "N jinx”, Nginx is a very popular webserver that's often used as a reverse proxy and load balancer.
+Learn more: https://www.nginx.com/